|Pilot Lt. Kiyoshi Izuka (KIA)

 a material like our modern plastic body filler.
 The inside of the flap

 was a pale yellow color.
-This piece is still held by the WA
+This piece is still held by the Western Australia Aviation Museum (WAAM)"

-plane to the relatives of the crew in Japan who were
+plane to the relatives of the crew members in Japan who were

-extremely grateful, they had not known what had happened to it.
+extremely grateful, they had not known what had to them after take off.

 After The Battle Issue 39 by Stan Gajda